Hyperinflation: Zimbabwe

-Ten most severe hyperinflations in world history
+Most severe hyperinflations in world history

 Units of inflation

 Inflation rate is usually measured in percent per year.
 It can also be measured in percent per month or in price doubling time.

-Often, at redenominations, three zeroes are cut from the bills.
-It can be read from the table that if the (annual) inflation is for example 100%, it takes 3.32 years to produce one more zero on the price tags, or 3 × 3.32 = 9.96 years to produce three zeroes.
-Thus can one expect a redenomination to take place about 9.96 years after the currency was introduced.
+Often, at redenominations, three zeros are cut from the face values of denominations.
+It can be read from the table that if the (annual) inflation is for example 100%, it takes about 3.32 years for prices to increase by an order of magnitude (e.g., to produce one more zero on the price tags), or 9.97 years to produce three zeros.
+Thus, can one expect a redenomination to take place about ten years after the currency was introduced.